jeff-winn/homebridge-automower-platform/docs/index.md

 alt_title: "Homebridge Automower Platform"
 sub_title: "A Homebridge plugin for the Husqvarna Automower robotic lawn mower"
 introduction: |
-  This is a Homebridge plugin that lets you connect an already registered Husqvarna Automower to Apple HomeKit by using the Husqvarna Group cloud services.
+  This is a [Homebridge](https://github.com/homebridge/homebridge) plugin for controlling [Husqvarna Automower](https://www.husqvarna.com/us/robotic-lawn-mowers/) as [Apple HomeKit](https://www.apple.com/ios/home/) accessories using the [Husqvarna Group](https://developer.husqvarnagroup.cloud) cloud services.

   Be advised, because this plug-in uses cloud services, service interruptions or outages are possible as it relies solely on the aforementioned cloud services to manage the communication with your device(s).

-  The plugin provides the following capabilities:
+  #### Hardware Requirements
+  - The Automower *must* have an Automower Connect module installed.
+For more information, please contact your local Husqvarna Automower dealer.

+  #### Supported Capabilities
   - A switch to control whether each mower (based on configuration - see documentation):
     - *should* mow the property.
     - or *has* the on-board schedule enabled or disabled.